Forestbrook/Forestbrook.github.io/docs/azure/functionwithkeyvaultanddi.md

 ### Issues

+1. Unfortunately, when you test local, the Function App does NOT read AzureWebJobsStorage from the configuration/KeyVault, but requires it to be stored in `local.settings.json`.
+To prevent storing keys on your local computer, you can set AzureWebJobsStorage to `"UseDevelopmentStorage=true"` in local.settings.json.

-I have multiple accounts connected to Visual Studio and I had some issues getting this to work.
+2. I have multiple accounts connected to Visual Studio and I had some issues getting this to work.
 I found the solution here: [DefaultAzureCredential fails when multiple accounts are available and defaulting to SharedTokenCacheCredential](https://github.com/Azure/azure-sdk-for-net/issues/8658#issuecomment-656223272){:target="_blank"}.
 - I had to set the environment variables **AZURE_USERNAME** and **AZURE_TENANT_ID**
 - I did _**not**_ have to set the DefaultAzureCredentialOptions.